javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 - `let` -- is a modern variable declaration.
 - `var` -- is an old-school variable declaration.
 Normally we don't use it at all, but we'll cover subtle differences from `let` in the chapter <info:var>, just in case you need them.
-- `const` -- is like `let`, but the value of the variable can't be changed.
+- `const` -- is like `let`, but the value of the variable can't be changed through reassignment.

 Variables should be named in a way that allows us to easily understand what's inside them.